 11. Read a book on self-care for self-care.

-In today’s fast-paced world, we tend to turn to our phones for entertainment or comfort, scrolling through news feeds that can contribute to our stress and anxiety rather than helping it.
+In today’s fast-paced world, we tend to turn to our phones for entertainment or comfort, scrolling through news feeds that can contribute to our stress and worries rather than helping it.
 Instead, consider bringing a self-help book with you when you leave the house.
 Even better, bring books on self-care so that you can learn more about how to take care of yourself while you are taking care of yourself.
 You might be amazed at the difference it can make when you slow down instead of always looking at your phone.
 Not only can it help improve your mood, but it can also help you to stay more present and mindful.

 12. Schedule your self-care time, and guard that time with everything you have.